Human Services, M.S.

 Human services organizations are demanding skilled practitioners and leaders who can fulfill service roles in their communities, empower others, and find innovative solutions to today’s challenges in the healthcare and social service industries.
-According to The Bureau of Labor Statistics Occupational Outlook Handbook (2012) the job outlook for social and community service manager positions is expected to increase 27% through 2020 (faster than average) due to the growing aging population, demand for substance abuse treatment, and overall population growth.
-The report also states that employers prefer candidates who hold a master’s degree.
-Mercer University’s Master of Science in Human Services is designed to address this increasing need for human service professionals who posses advanced knowledge and experience.
+Mercer University’s Master of Science in Human Services is designed to address this increasing need for human service professionals who possess advanced knowledge and experience.
 The M.S. in Human Services program is offered at Mercer's Henry County location.

-Upon completion of the program candidates are prepared to:
+Upon completion of the program, students will be prepared to:

 - Develop and implement human services programs